Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: History of LAMMPS

 \subsection{Expansion of Core Development Team}

 As for most large scientific software packages, maintaining the software is a big challenge since there is very little credit to be had for maintenance compared to adding features and publishing results with new science that these new features enable.
-Thus, the LAMMPS development team is actively trying to distribute the load across more shoulders, and by 2025 the core development team has grown to 12 developers from five different institutions in the US and Europe.
-In order to coordinate the development effort, we perform monthly video calls (duration 1 hour) for the core developers where different aspects of the LAMMPS project are discussed.
-In addition, longer in-person meetings, often including LAMMPS contributors or high-profile users, are scheduled about once a year.
+Thus, the LAMMPS development team is actively trying to distribute the load across more shoulders, and by 2026 the core development team has grown to 12 developers from five different institutions in the US and Europe.

+In order to coordinate the development effort, we perform monthly video calls (duration $\approx 1$ hour) for the core developers where different aspects of the LAMMPS project are discussed.
+In addition, longer in-person meetings, often including prominent external LAMMPS contributors or high-profile users, are occasionally organized.
 Typically, these are planned to coincide with in-person LAMMPS Users workshops in Albuquerque, or the annual meeting of the LAMMPS developers from Temple University with the core developers at Sandia in New Mexico.

 Finally, we have created an invitation-only Slack for LAMMPS developers, which provides more direct access to individual LAMMPS developers and provides monitoring of activities on GitHub and the automated testing servers.
 This is kept deliberately invitation-only to avoid its abuse by (inexperienced) LAMMPS users.
-For those and others, there exists a dedicated forum on the \href{https://matsci.org/lammps/}{MatSci.org} Discourse server, which is the successor to the \emph{lammps-users} mailing list that was hosted on SourceForge since 2005.
+For those and others, there exists a dedicated forum on the \href{https://matsci.org/lammps/}{MatSci.org} Discourse server, which is the successor to the \emph{lammps-users} mailing list that was hosted on SourceForge from 2005 until 2022.